Certifying localizable quantum properties with constant sample complexity: Overview of Methods and Results

 The central concept of our approach is \emph{localizable quantumness}.
 For a broad class of physically relevant many-body states, essential quantum properties of the global system remain robustly encoded in small subsystems even after local projective measurements on the complement.
 Concretely, if the global target state $\psi$ possesses a localizable quantum property $\mathsf{P}$ (see Table~\ref{tab:results_summary} for examples) , then the projected ensemble $\mathcal{E}_\psi$ necessarily differs from $\mathcal{E}_\rho$ for any state $\rho$ that lacks $\mathsf{P}$, as shown in Fig.~\ref{fig:projected_state_set}b.
 This difference represents a local signature of the global property, thereby transforming the otherwise challenging task of global certification into a tractable local problem: certifying the properties of the projected ensemble $\mathcal{E}_\rho$.

 To harness localizable quantumness, we avoid the intractable task of directly evaluating projected-ensemble–averaged nonlinear quantities, such as localizable entanglement~\cite{Verstraete2004LocalizedEntanglement, Popp2005LocalizableEntanglement}.
 Instead, we compare the projected ensemble of the experimental state with that of the target.
 To this end, we introduce the notion of \emph{conditional fidelity}, which evaluates the local fidelity between each projected state $\rho_{\bmz}$ and its corresponding $\psi_{\bmz}$, conditioned on the measurement outcome $\bmz$ on $B$.
 A naive strategy—estimating each fidelity $\tr(\psi_{\bm z}\rho_{\bm z})$—is inefficient because we have only single-copy access to $\rho_{\bm z}$ without post-selection.
-In contrast, we estimate the ensemble-averaged local fidelity $\sum_{\bmz}p_{\rho}(\bmz) \tr(\psi_{\bm z}\rho_{\bm z})$ via randomized local Pauli measurements on the small subsystem $A$~\cite{McGinley2024PostselectionFreeLearning}.
+In contrast, we estimate the ensemble-averaged local fidelity $\sum_{\bmz}p_{\rho}(\bmz) \tr(\psi_{\bm z}\rho_{\bm z})$ via randomized local Pauli measurements on the small subsystem $A$.
+This is achieved using the post-selection-free local shadow primitive introduced in Ref.~\cite{McGinley2024PostselectionFreeLearning} and also employed in the shadow-overlap protocol~\cite{Huang2024Certifying}.
 By estimating the conditional fidelity, we can certify whether the property $\mathsf{P}$ is present or the state lies in the free set $\mathcal{F}_{\mathsf{P}}$ (states lacking $\mathsf{P}$), thereby turning the localizable quantumness into a robust witness of global quantum properties.
 In summary, we establish the following:

-\begin{theorem}[Certifying localizable quantumness, informal] For any property $\mathsf{P}$ with associated free set $\mathcal{F}_{\mathsf{P}}$, if the target state $\psi$ exhibits localizable quantumness on a small subsystem $A$, then the protocol achieves: \begin{enumerate} \item Using non-adaptive local measurements; \item Soundness: all (possibly mixed) $\rho \in \mathcal{F}_{\mathsf{P}}$ are rejected with high probability; \item Completeness: any $\rho$ within a constant trace distance of $\psi$ is accepted with high probability; \item Constant sample complexity: the number of required copies is $\mathcal{O}(1)$ for constant subsystem size $|A|= \cO(1)$. \end{enumerate} \end{theorem}
+\begin{result}[Certifying localizable quantumness, informal] For any property $\mathsf{P}$ with associated free set $\mathcal{F}_{\mathsf{P}}$, if the target state $\psi$ exhibits localizable quantumness on a small subsystem $A$, then the protocol achieves: \begin{enumerate} \item Using non-adaptive local measurements; \item Soundness: all (possibly mixed) $\rho \in \mathcal{F}_{\mathsf{P}}$ are rejected with high probability; \item Completeness (Robustness): any $\rho$ within a constant trace distance of $\psi$ is accepted with high probability; \item Constant sample complexity: the number of required copies is $\mathcal{O}(1)$ for constant subsystem size $|A|= \cO(1)$. \end{enumerate} \end{result}